Farmington Hills, Michigan: Economy

-Government
+Government and politics

+Farmington Hills operates under the council-manager form of government.
+It is governed by a 7-member city council, consisting of a mayor elected to two-year terms, and six councilmembers elected to staggered four-year terms.
+Councilmembers serve at-large, and are elected in a nonpartisan capacity in odd-numbered years.
+Mayors are limited to two consecutive terms, while other councilmembers are not subject to term limits.
+The council elects one of its members to serve as mayor pro tempore.

-Farmington Hills utilizes the Council-Manager form of government, and thus is governed by a City Council consisting of a Mayor who can serve two 2-year terms (Vicki Barnett, elected in 2019) and six council members serving an unlimited number of 4-year terms (Jackie Boleware, elected in 2019; Valerie Knol, elected in 2017; Michael Bridges, elected in 2017; Ken Massey, elected in 2019; Mary Newlin, elected in 2019).
-The city council appoints a City Manager (currently: Gary Mekjian), who manages the day-to-day operations of the city; a City Clerk who maintains all City Codes, Ordinances, Resolutions and other legal documents (currently Pam Smith); and a City Attorney who acts as legal advisor and representative for all City matters (currently Steve Joppich).
+The city council appoints a city manager, who manages the day-to-day operations of the city; a clerk who oversees elections and maintains city codes, ordinances, resolutions and other legal documents; and a city attorney who acts as a legal advisor and representative for all City matters.

-Farmington Hills is part of Michigan's State House Districts 18, 19 and 21.
-It is represented in the State Senate as part of Districts 6 and 13.
+Federal, state, and county legislators

+Councils and commissions

 The Mayor's Youth Council is an active teen committee/council who work under the city to help address teen problems and issues.
 This council helped to build the Riley Skate Park (the largest skate park in the Midwest), and sends delegates to the National League of Cities (NLC) conferences, has articles published in the local newspaper, helps run citywide events, organizes battle of the bands, and hosts their own talk show.

-The Commission for Children, Youth and Families - operated in partnership with neighboring Farmington - is dedicated to creating a welcoming community for individuals of all ages and backgrounds.
-With a special emphasis on volunteerism, community service and education, the Commission partners with the Multi-Racial Multi-Cultural Commission (MRMC), the Commission on Aging, Farmington Public School District and the Farmington Public Library to inform residents on a variety of quality-of-life issues designed to promote wellness, access and knowledge.
+The Commission for Children, Youth and Families, operated in partnership with neighboring Farmington, is dedicated to creating a welcoming community for individuals of all ages and backgrounds.
+With a special emphasis on volunteerism, community service, and education, the Commission partners with the Multi-Racial Multi-Cultural Commission (MRMC), the Commission on Aging, Farmington Public School District, and the Farmington Public Library to inform residents on a variety of quality-of-life issues designed to promote wellness, access, and knowledge.

+Proposed merger with Farmington

-In 2006, a public meeting was held in Farmington Hills to discuss the possible merger of the two cities as a money saving venture, and also as a way to keep the two communities vibrant.
-Farmington and Farmington Hills already share several services, such as a school district, a library system and a district court, however, both cities utilize their own fire departments, and Farmington has a public safety department rather than a police department.
+In 2006, a public meeting was held in Farmington Hills to discuss the possible merger with Farmington as a money-saving venture and also as a way to keep the two communities vibrant.
+Farmington and Farmington Hills already share several services, such as a school district, a library system, and a district court.
+However, both cities utilize their own fire departments, and Farmington has a public safety department rather than a police department.

 Demographics

 According to a 2015 estimate, the median income for a household in the city was $93,274, and the median income for a family was $198,136.
 Males had a median income of $61,757 versus $39,540 for females.
 The per capita income for the city was $36,134.
-Farmington Hills is well known for its luxury estates, its rolling hills, and is also listed on Forbes as one of the most prosperous suburbs in the USA, with a household net worth of $725,120.
+Farmington Hills is well known for its luxury estates, its rolling hills, and is also listed on Forbes as one of the most prosperous suburbs in the US, with a household net worth of $725,120.
 About 2.4% of families and 4.1% of the population were below the poverty line, including 3.2% of those under age 18 and 7.6% of those age 65 or over.